cobudget-old/cobudget/api/doc/Docker.md

 This requires a password to be set for Postgresql user ubuntu.
 Connect with `psql` and use the `\password` command.

+Assuming the password is "pw" the command to run in docker is:

-`docker run --network=host -e "DATABASE_URL=postgres://ubuntu:ubuntu@localhost/cobudget_development" cobudget rails s -b 0.0.0.0`
+`docker run --network=host -e "DATABASE_URL=postgres://vagrant:pw@localhost/cobudget_development" cobudget rails s -b 0.0.0.0`

 ## Run postgresql from a container